leigler/type-interaction/_day_1/2-assignments.md

 - 1440 x 900 (Desktop)

 You will be expected to explain how your composition has reacted to the different dimensions.

+Please upload your completed sketch documents and assets to the [google drive folder](https://drive.google.com/drive/folders/1ZQ0fJ3U7UB_Pc33-t2hlZx7exY2pGSSh?usp=sharing) under 'Exercise 2'

+Create a folder with your name and inside place the document and any necessary assets.
+Please name your files as 'firstname_lastname_2'